Cyneric/Addarr/README.md

 ```

 #### Command Details
-- `--setup`: Launches the interactive setup wizard to create a new configuration from scratch
+- `--setup`: Launches the interactive setup wizard to create a new configuration
 - `--reset`: Creates a backup of the existing configuration in the backup directory and starts fresh setup
 - `--backup`: Creates a timestamped backup of the current configuration in the backup directory
 - `--check`: Displays the current status of all configured services